top of page

 QE Commodities Components

-QE is a fun game that can get real silly or real calculated depending on who you are playing with.
-The concept of Quantitative Easing boiled down into a fun fast playing game is a concept that I am floored by.
-QE takes a second to learn and a little longer to get a feel for how the secret bidding goes but after turn 2 everyone is usually on the same page and the game speeds up.
+QE is a fun game that can swing between being silly or highly calculated, depending on who you're playing with.
+The concept of Quantitative Easing distilled into a fast-paced game is something I find truly impressive.
+It takes a moment to learn, and a little longer to grasp the secret bidding mechanics, but by turn two, everyone is usually on the same page, and the game picks up speed.

-Adding in the expansion QE: Commodities adds in a lot of chaos with the random draws.
-I would play QE without the expansion first to see how you like it.
-For those who love some chaos then add in the QE: Commodities expansion and sit back and enjoy the unpredictability of it all.
-For me it was way too random and removed a bit of the strategy however I think it makes the game a little more light-hearted.
+Adding in the QE: Commodities expansion injects a lot of chaos with the random draws.
+I recommend playing QE without the expansion first to see how you like it.
+For those who thrive on chaos, dive into the QE: Commodities expansion and enjoy the unpredictability!
+Personally, I found it a bit too random and felt it removed some of the strategy.
+However, it does make the game feel a little more light-hearted.

 Back of Game Boxes